Hemings family

 The Hemings family lived in Virginia in the 1700s and 1800s.
-They were Elizabeth Hemings and her children and other descendants.
-They were enslaved people with at least one ancestor who had lived in Africa and been brought over the Atlantic Ocean in the Trans-Atlantic slave trade.
+The family consisted of Elizabeth "Betty" Hemings and her children and other descendants.
+They were slaves with at least one ancestor who had lived in Africa and been brought over the Atlantic Ocean in the Trans-Atlantic slave trade.
 Some of them became free later in their lives.
-For part of their history, they were enslaved to the Eppes family, to the Wayles family, and to Thomas Jefferson.
+For part of their history, they were owned by the Eppes family, to the Wayles family, and to Thomas Jefferson.
 The Hemingses were the largest family to live at Jefferson's house, Monticello.